Plosser says change to Fed's policy language prevented his dissent

-CHARLOTTE, N.C.
-(Reuters) - Philadelphia Federal Reserve Bank President Charles Plosser said on Wednesday the reason he did not dissent at the U.S. central bank’s last policy-setting meeting was because of the addition of “data-dependent” language to the Fed policy statement.
+CHARLOTTE, N.C., Dec 3 (Reuters) - Philadelphia Federal Reserve Bank President Charles Plosser said on Wednesday the reason he did not dissent at the U.S. central bank’s last policy-setting meeting was because of the addition of “data-dependent” language to the Fed policy statement.

 At its Oct.
 28-29 meeting, the Fed decided to retain its guidance that overnight borrowing costs would remain near zero for a “considerable time,” but noted it could move faster with an interest rate hike if incoming information indicated faster progress toward its goals.